Logiqx/gps-wizard/docs/gpx/speed.md

 </trkpt>
 ```

+Notes:

-Note: The prefix "gpxtpx" is not special and may be chosen by the GPX creator.
-A number of applications use "gpxtpx"and Garmin files typically use "ns3".
-No assumptions should be made about prefix(es) being used in GPX files.
+- The prefix "gpxtpx" is not special and may be chosen by the GPX creator
+- Numerous applications use `gpxtpx` as a namespace prefix so it would be `<gpxtpx:speed>`
+- Garmin Connect typically uses `ns3` as a namespace prefix so it would be `<ns3:speed>`
+- No assumptions should be made about prefix(es) being used in GPX files